-Charger may be left connected to the batteries and should be turned on for the 12-hour period once a month.
+Charger may be left connected to the batteries and should be turned on once a month.
 In extremely cold conditions it may be necessary to charge more frequently.
 Check with your battery manufacturer.
 After each charge cycle the charger should be checked to ensure that it has turned off.
-Severe overcharging and possible damage to the batteries could result if the charger remains on for prolonged periods of time.